Student-centric advice and objective recommendations

 - Eligibility: Outstanding high school seniors.
 All applicants must be nominated by their school

-- Amount: The award covers the entire cost of attendance for four years at the University of Virginia, plus coverage of supplemental enrichment experiences
+- Amount: The entire cost of attendance for four years at the University of Virginia

 - Deadline: December 1